-Join Ohio State Fair General Manager Virgil Strickler and Ohio Governor John Kasich and his family as they cut the ribbon to open the 2018 Ohio State Fair on the Youth Center stage.
+Join Ohio State Fair General Manager Virgil Strickler and Ohio Governor Mike DeWine and Ohio First Lady Fran DeWine and their family as they cut the ribbon to open the 2019 Ohio State Fair on the Youth Center stage.

 From the very first Fair held in Cincinnati in 1850, which lasted only three days, to the 12-day exposition of today, the Ohio State Fair has celebrated Ohio's products, its people and their accomplishments.